-Work is performed under the supervision of a pathologist and a higher-level forensic technician.
+Work is performed under the supervision of a pathologist and a Forensic Technician Supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• The work must be performed in the City's Medical Examiner's Office.
+1. Positions must perform working the City's Medical Examiner's Office.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Assigns work to lower level technicians in the retrieval, transport, storage, preparation, dissection and release of post mortem bodies and in custodial and other related tasks; oversees the processing and storage of bodies to ensure that the appropriate paperwork is completed; ensures that work is performed properly as assigned; inspects autopsy rooms, receiving room, refrigerators and vans to determine that each is clean and orderly; determines that a sufficient amount of specimen bottles, chemical solutions and other instruments and supplies are on hand; instructs lower level technicians in the proper methods, techniques and procedures involved in preparing, dissecting and releasing cadavers; instructs new personnel in proper methods and procedures for assisting pathology staff in performing autopsies; takes identification pictures in autopsy area.
+Assigns work to lower level technicians in the retrieval, transport, storage, preparation, dissection and release of post mortem bodies and in custodial and other related tasks; oversees the processing and storage of bodies to ensure that the appropriate paperwork is completed; ensures that work is performed properly as assigned; inspects autopsy rooms, receiving room, refrigerators and vans to determine that each is clean and orderly; determines that a sufficient amount of specimen bottles, chemical solutions and other instruments and supplies are on hand; instructs lower level technicians in the proper methods, techniques and procedures involved in preparing, dissecting and releasing cadavers; instructs new personnel in proper methods and procedures for assisting pathology staff in performing autopsies; takes identification pictures of bodies, organs and trace evidence..

-Picks up decomposed and badly mangled bodies; retrieves cadavers from local hospitals; receives bodies brought into the Medical Examiner's Office; conducts searches at scenes when picking up bodies in order to locate information for the identification of the decedent and next of kin; fingerprints bodies for purposes of identification; prepares bodies for autopsy; dissects bodies; removes and weighs organs; opens skull and removes brain; removes spinal cord and exposes middle ear upon pathologist's request; observes abnormalities which include adhesions, tumors or missing organs and reports such to a pathologist; restores skull and sews up body; releases bodies to undertakers; participates in the arrangements for and burial or cremation of unclaimed bodies.
+Picks up decomposed and badly mangled bodies; retrieves cadavers from local hospitals, crime scenes, funeral homes or nursing homes; receives bodies brought into the Medical Examiner's Office; conducts searches at scenes when picking up bodies in order to locate information for the identification of the decedent and next of kin; fingerprints bodies for purposes of identification; prepares bodies for autopsy; obtains fluid or tissue samples for studies performed by a laboratory; dissects bodies; removes and weighs organs; opens skull and removes brain; removes spinal cord and exposes middle ear upon pathologist's request; observes abnormalities which include adhesions, tumors or missing organs and reports such to a pathologist; restores skull and sews up body; skeletonizes bones through procedures such as the removal of tissue and maceration by boiling; releases bodies to undertakers; participates in the arrangements for and burial or cremation of unclaimed bodies.

 Directs and performs routine custodial tasks including disposal of infectious waste; cleans and sterilizes equipment and instruments; drives van to pick up bodies and performs and oversees routine preventive maintenance of van.